 Update: Israeli authorities released Muneer Hamada on June 8, 2017, after prosecutors opted not to seek another 6-month extension of his administrative detention.
-But the authorities began holding Majdi Abu Taha, a Palestinian from Gaza, under the Unlawful Combatant Law on March 16, after detaining him in February at the Erez Crossing.

 (Jerusalem) – Israel has been detaining Palestinian residents of Gaza under an obscure law that strips away meaningful judicial review and due process rights, Al Mezan Center for Human Rights and Human Rights Watch said today.